cpjobling/eg-247-textbook/fourier_series/3/worksheet4.md

 +++ {"slideshow": {"slide_type": "slide"}}

-# Worksheet 11
+# Worksheet 4

-## To accompany Unit 4.3 Line Spectra and their Applications
+## To accompany Unit 3.3 Line Spectra and their Applications

 +++ {"slideshow": {"slide_type": "notes"}}

 ## Colophon

-This worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet11.pdf).
+This worksheet can be downloaded as a [PDF file](https://cpjobling.github.io/eg-247-textbook/worksheets/worksheet4.pdf).
 We will step through this worksheet in class.

-An annotatable copy of the notes for this presentation will be distributed before the second class meeting as **Worksheet 9** in the **Week 5: Classroom Activities** section of the Canvas site.
+An annotatable copy of the notes for this presentation will be distributed before the second class meeting as **Worksheet 4** in the **Week 4: Classroom Activities** section of the Canvas site.
 I will also distribute a copy to your personal **Worksheets** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.

-You are expected to have at least watched the video presentation of [Chapter 4.3](https://cpjobling.github.io/eg-247-textbook/fourier_series/3/exp_fs2) of the [notes](https://cpjobling.github.io/eg-247-textbook/) before coming to class.
+You are expected to have at least watched the video presentation of {ref}`exp_fs2` of the [notes](https://cpjobling.github.io/eg-247-textbook/) before coming to class.
 If you haven't watch it afterwards!

 After class, the lecture recording and the annotated version of the worksheets will be made available through Canvas.